 We start by making two simplifying assumptions.
 First, we assume that each $h\in S$ only has one legal (dummy) action that we denote $d$.
-In the general case, each $ha$, $hb$ would be extended in the identical manner, complicating the notation, but not introducing any actual challenges.
-Since the public state cannot be further refined, there exists a sequence of histories satisfying $h_0 \sim h_1 \sim \dots \sim h_n = g$ in $S$.
-We assume that $h_p \neq h_j$ for $i\neq j$.
+In the general case, each $ha$, $hb$ would be extended identically, complicating the notation but not introducing any real challenges.
+Since the public state cannot be further refined, there exists a sequence of histories satisfying $h_0 \sim h_1 \sim \dots \sim h_n = g$ in $S$, where $\sim$ denotes ``one of the players cannot distinguish between the two histories''.
+We assume, without loss of generality, that $h_0,\dots,h_n$ is the shortest among such sequences.
+In particular, it follows that the sequence looks like the one in Figure~\ref{fig:wholeRangeDep} (histories and information sets don't repeat, players unable to distinguish them alternate).
 We only show the proof in the case where both $h_0, h_1$ and $h_{n-1}, h_n$ are indistinguishable by the first player (the proofs of the remaining three cases are similar).
-(Note that the proof actually only requires the range to be non-zero on each of the histories $h_p$, rather than on the whole $S$.)
+(Note that the proof only requires the reach probabilities to be non-zero for the histories $h_i$, rather than on the whole $S$.)